 (6) The long existence of the Concrete Block Manufacturing Plant which occupies the subject site (and which will continue to operate) in the midst of a long-developed, almost-wholly industrial neighborhood indicates that its character has been and will continue to be compatible with the surrounding uses.
 The low vacancy rate of the surrounding occupancies - revealed both by visual inspection and by statistics in the County's 2010 Industrial Land Needs and Employment Study - are evidence that heavy industrial use at the subject site has not been detrimental to the use and development of the general neighborhood.
 The modernization of the site will be complementary to the vision noted in the Port Towns Sector Plan and Sectional Map Amendment regarding local employment.
 Furthermore, the improvements proposed by the Special Exception will mitigate some of the effects of both the existing Concrete Block Plant, as well as the new Batching Plant.
-The provision of new fencing and planting, the demolition of dust-suppressing equipment are all benefits to mitigate impacts from the existing Plant as well as the new one. §27-317(a)(5)
+The provision of new fencing and planting, the demolition of the existing warehouse and the resulting vehicular circulation improvements, and the installation of dust-suppressing equipment are all benefits to mitigate impacts from the existing Plant as well as the new one. §27-317(a)(5)

-(7) This site is exempt from the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance because the site has no previous Tree Conservation (TCP) approvals, and contains less than 10,000 square feet of woodlands.
-The site was issued a Standard Letter of Exemption from Woodland Conservation (S-144-16). §27-317(a)(6)

-(8) The subject property is impacted by the presence of 100-year floodplain associated with backwater ponding behind the levees from regional urban stormwater drainage from upstream areas in the neighborhood, and from the residential and commercial areas east of Kenilworth Avenue.
+- (7) This site is exempt from the provisions of the Prince George's County Woodland and Wildlife Habitat Conservation Ordinance because the site has no previous Tree Conservation (TCP) approvals, and contains less than 10,000 square feet of woodlands.
+The site was issued a Standard Letter of Exemption from Woodland Conservation (S-144-16). §27-317(a)(6) - (8) The subject property is impacted by the presence of 100-year floodplain associated with backwater ponding behind the levees from regional urban stormwater drainage from upstream areas in the neighborhood, and from the residential and commercial areas east of Kenilworth Avenue.
 The floodplain area at the subject site is a man-made creation and is not, nor ever has been in a "natural state."
-The Special Exception Revised Site Plan (Exhibit 28) does proposes the installation of stormwater management measures which will help to restore the water quality of the runoff from the site, including existing areas which currently receive no treatment.
-Furthermore, the subject proposal will involve the demolition of an existing building, also providing partial restoration of floodwater storage.

-(9) The Special Exception Revised Site Plan (Exhibit 28) indicates 100-foot buffers from the boundaries of the subject Special Exception which adjoin industrially-zoned land, including the CSX railroad tracks, which separate the subject site from other industrially-zoned land (the zoning line is, pursuant to §27-111(a)(2), the center line of the railroad right-of-way).
+The Special Exception Revised Site Plan (Exhibit R-18) proposes the installation of stormwater management measures which will help to restore the water quality of the runoff from the site, including existing areas which currently receive no treatment.
+Furthermore, the subject proposal will involve the demolition of an existing building, also providing partial restoration of floodwater storage. §27-317(a)(7) - (9) The Special Exception Revised Site Plan (Exhibit R-18) indicates 100-foot buffers from the boundaries of the subject Special Exception which adjoin industrially-zoned land, including the CSX railroad tracks, which separate the subject site from other industrially-zoned land (the zoning line is, pursuant to §27-111(a)(2), the center line of the railroad right-of-way).
 No residential zones or uses adjoin the subject site.
 The St. Paul Baptist Church site, zoned M-X-T, is nearby but not adjoining (defined as "abutting," which is in turn defined as, "touching and sharing a common point or line").
 The land on the other side of Kenilworth Avenue is zoned M-X-T, but is not adjoining.

-The Special Exception Revised Site Plan (Exhibit 28) indicates that the conveying systems, concrete mixers, weighing hoppers, batching equipment, truck mixing areas, truck wash-out facilities, and truck parking areas are all located outside of the setbacks as required.
-The existing aggregate storage bins which serve the existing Concrete Block Plant and which are proposed to be used in tandem with the proposed Concrete Batching Plant are located as little as 12.8' from the southern edge of the Special Exception area, near industrially-zone land owned by an entity related to the Applicant.
-A variance is requested from the strict conformance to this provision.
-27-343.02(a)(1)
+The Special Exception Revised Site Plan (Exhibit R-18) indicates that the conveying systems, concrete mixers, weighing hoppers, batching equipment, truck mixing areas, truck wash-out facilities, and truck parking areas are all located outside of the setbacks as required.
+The existing aggregate storage bins which serve the existing Concrete Block Plant and which are proposed to be used in tandem with the proposed Concrete Batching Plant will be relocated to a location providing a